Customizing Visual-Language Foundation Models for Multi-modal Anomaly Detection and Reasoning: Experiment

-\textbf{Failure cases.} In Fig. \ref{fig:failure}, we highlight the intrinsic limitations of current generic foundation models, impeding their performance when prompted for anomaly detection.
-Specifically, the model fails to recognize a bent pin on an ultrasonic sensor due to its inability to discern fine details (Fig. \ref{fig:failure} (top case)).
-Similarly, in the bottom case of Fig. \ref{fig:failure}, it overlooks an anomaly where a screw is misshapen within a plastic pocket.
-These instances highlights the limitations of current foundation models in comprehending the relationships among various visual elements~\cite{Dawn-of-LMMs}, pinpointing a crucial area for future enhancements.
+\textbf{Failure cases.} In Fig. \ref{fig:failure}, we highlight the intrinsic limitations of current generic foundation models, which impair their performance when prompted for anomaly detection.
+Specifically, the model cannot recognize a bent pin on an ultrasonic sensor due to its inability to discern fine details (Fig. \ref{fig:failure} (top case)).
+Similarly, in the bottom case of Fig. \ref{fig:failure}, it overlooks an anomaly where a screw is missing within a plastic pocket.
+These instances highlight the limitations of current models in understanding the relationships among visual elements.